Empty your suitcase of travels past and prepare for a whole new adventure…

 South African residents and SADC passport holders do not need a visa, but require a valid passport to enter Zambia.
 All non-SADC passport holders require a visa to enter Zambia.
 Visas can be purchased upon arrival at Livingstone at US$ 50 per visa.
 It is recommended that a dual-entry visa is purchased at a cost of US$80 to allow one to either enter Zimbabwe or Botswana for some of the activities on offer.
-Certain countries are NOT permitted to obtain visas at the port of entry and must apply in advance to a Zambian Mission or directly to the Chief Immigration Officer at Immigration Headquarters in Lusaka, Zambia.
+Certain countries are not permitted to obtain visas at the port of entry and must apply in advance to a Zambian Mission or directly to the Chief Immigration Officer at Immigration Headquarters in Lusaka, Zambia.

 What to Pack

 The dress code for dinner is smart casual.
 It’s a good idea to pack a light jacket in summer and a thick jacket in winter.
 A waterproof, light raincoat is recommended when visiting Victoria Falls during high water months.
 Sunscreen and sunglasses are recommended all year round.
 Binoculars and cameras for birding and game viewing are an added bonus.

 Zambia is a malaria area.
 It is advised that you use malaria prophylaxis and consult your doctor or pharmacist regarding recommended brands.
 Insect repellent is provided in the Royal Chundu suites and public areas and all suites are furnished with mosquito nets.
 Herbal malaria prophylaxis, Demal 200, is a safe malaria treatment for children.
 To acquire it, contact email@example.com, (UK) +44 7747 856 468, or (SA) +27 82 535 9842.